second-state/SewUp/README.md

 Furthermore, you can learn more from other examples in the [example](./examples/) folder.

 ## Development
-The workspace have several project, the contract project should build with target `wasm32-unknown-unknown` and the flag `-Clink-arg=--export-table`.
+The workspace have several project, the contract project should build with target `wasm32-unknown-unknown` and the flag `-C link-arg=--export-table`.

-After placing the `.wasm` output into [/resources/test](./resources/test), you can run `cargo test -p sewup --features=kv` to check on the test for kv features.
+You can run `cargo test` in each example to check on the test your modification.
 It is easy to participate with help want issues and the good first issues.